HenryTaylor2019/speakers-list-1/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+---
+permalink: /index.html
+---
 ## Walkthrough

 Basic Landing page with link through to Speakers page.
-Speakers page initally displays all speakers and offers the option to filter by search, country or select all speakers.
+Speakers page initially displays all speakers and offers the option to filter by search, country or select all speakers.
 User can add speakers to their program list.

 ## Stretch Goals